ssorj/sjw/includes/en/activities.md

 with an excellent view.

 The [Mount Washington Hotel][hotel] is nearby.
 It's big, old, and beautiful.
-We suggest exploring inside (check out the speakeasy) and then getting lunch at the pub in the basement.
+We suggest [exploring inside][guide] (check out the speakeasy) and then getting lunch at the pub in the basement.
 It has terrific views of Mount Washington proper.

 The [Cog Railway][cog] is a unique kind of train that climbs to the top of Mount Washington.
 This is really cool.
 The views are